knowis/dsw-install-pipeline/README.md

   - Create token for user and configure it in Solution Designer
 - Configure Solution Designer with access to sample projects (?)
   - Create a workspace for user that groups those sample projects

+## Open Questions

+- How do we add Custom Resource Definitions to the newly created cluster using the pipeline, since this requires cluster-admin permissions?
+- Where do we host the container images that are used in the pipeline?
+These need to be publicly available.